ABIF-McGill/MethodsJ2/README.md

 Once the script is loaded, make sure the appropriate language is selected - click on Language, select Python.

 Click the "Run" button, and follow the dialog boxes, filling in the information as accurately as possible.
 More information on each dialog box is given below

+When first running the script in Fiji, it may take up to ~30 seconds for the script to launch (before seeing the first dialog box).
+Running the script is pretty quick, and simply depends on availability of the required information about the image.
+If all parameters are known by the user, it should take only a couple of minutes to go through the script and generate a draft methods section.

 <br />